 - See the Faculty Affairs website for more information on Annual Performance Reviews.

 Post-tenure Review Audit

 In 1997, the Arizona Board of Regents began requiring an ongoing review audit for all tenured faculty.
 University guidelines require a college-level audit of twenty percent of tenured faculty evaluations each year by an elected or appointed college peer committee.
 Over a five-year period, all tenured faculty will have been included, with the exception of those newly tenured.
 The committee “checks the adequacy of the process and makes appropriate recommendations to the unit head.”
 If necessary, the committee may recommend that the assistant dean refer files back to the unit.

 - The post-tenure review audit must be completed in the colleges by September 15 and a report is due to the provost around October 1.

 - The CALS Post-tenure Review Committee is comprised of seven elected faculty who serve staggered three-year terms.
 Nominations are requested of unit heads in January and elections are held for the committee if more nominations are received than there are vacancies.
 If needed, these elections typically take in February.

 - To ensure thought diversity and discipline equity, the college has historically been divided into three groupings:

-- Biological Sciences (three representatives): Animal and Comparative Biomedical Sciences; Entomology; Nutritional Sciences; Plant Sciences
+- Biological Sciences (three representatives): Animal and Comparative Biomedical Sciences; Entomology; Nutritional Sciences and Wellness; Plant Sciences

 - Natural Sciences (two representatives): Biosystems Engineering; Natural Resources and the Environment; Environmental Science